Metal Open Air

 Metal Open Air (also known simply as MOA) was an unsuccessful 2012 heavy metal festival.
 It took place between 20–22 April, at the Parque Independência, 25 km southeast from downtown São Luís, Maranhão, northeastern Brazil.
 Due to problems with the payment of artists and the accommodation and security of the audience, the festival was ultimately cancelled on its last day.

 Background and official line-up

 Originally, it was supposed to be a Brazilian version of the famous German Wacken Open Air.
 However, the promoters failed to obtain official permission to use the name, so they decided to switch it for Metal Open Air.
-From that moment on, several bands, including Shaman, Megadeth, Symphony X and Anthrax, started to confirm their performances, though a few have cancelled, including Shadowside, Krisiun, and Volbeat, mostly for logistical reasons.
+From that moment on, several bands, including Shaman, Megadeth, Symphony X and Anthrax, started to confirm their performances, though a few had cancelled, including Shadowside, Krisiun, and Volbeat, mostly for logistical reasons.

 By February/March 2012, the official announced line-up was as follows (act names in bold are headliners; El Diablo is an entertainment group that prepared rock night parties after every headliner performance):